Enroll Your Child

 - Participating in training on child safety offered by Big Brothers Big Sisters staff, and communicating with your child about the training he or she receives

 Big Brothers Big Sisters is currently enrolling girls ages 6-15 throughout the valley.
 There are Big Sisters ready to volunteer and be a friend and role model to your daughter, granddaughter or niece.
 Do you know a child who could benefit from our program?
-If so, have their parent or guardian call us to enroll today: 602-264-9254 or click on the enrollment link below.
+If so, have their parents or guardian call us to enroll today: 602-264-9254 or click on the enrollment link below.

 Making the best possible match between Little and Big is critical to the growth and development of a child.
 But before we begin the matching process, we start by thoroughly screening potential Bigs.